LouisMazel/maz-ui/packages/docs/docs/components/maz-stepper.md

 - `auto-validate-steps`

-Then all previous steps than the current the validated state
+Then all previous steps then the current and then the validated state

 ::: tip
 Click on the first or third step to see the validated steps changes: